Italian at its (vegetarian!) finest.

 This baked eggplant parmesan recipe is the real deal: individually fried eggplant rounds layered with mozzarella and tomato sauce and baked to oozy perfection, just like your Italian grandmom used to make it.

 It is a huge misconception that vegetarian food is not as satisfying or filling as meat.
 For proof, look no further than this hot, cheesy, baked eggplant parmesan recipe.
-This late-summer Italian-American specialty tastes absolutely delicious, a perfect combination of breaded and pan-fried eggplant slices layered with fresh marinara and plenty of melted mozzarella, baked until bubbly.
+This late-summer classic Italian dish tastes absolutely delicious, a perfect combination of breaded and pan-fried eggplant slices layered with fresh marinara sauce and plenty of melted mozzarella, baked until bubbly.

 You’ll also like: Classic Italian Meatballs and Late Summer Minestrone